Eva Carneiro: 2009–2015: Chelsea

 Carneiro joined Chelsea in 2009 and in 2011 she was appointed by manager André Villas-Boas to work with the first team having previously worked with their reserve team squad.
 After his dismissal she continued to work for Chelsea under the managerships of Roberto Di Matteo, Rafael Benítez and José Mourinho.

 In the 2014–15 season, Carneiro was reported to have been subjected to sexist chants by Arsenal, Manchester City and Manchester United supporters.
 The Football Association's Heather Rabbatts, from their Inclusion and Advisory Board, called on supporters to report sexism within the game with the FA vowing to act against sexist chanting.
 Chelsea called for an end to sexist chanting by fans.
 Prompted by the abuse aimed at Carneiro, UK Sports Minister, Helen Grant, demanded that sport do more to eradicate “the scourge of bigotry and discrimination”.
 Journalist Alex Clark of The Guardian quoted the abuse aimed at Carneiro as a reason to eradicate sexism from both within football and society in general.
 She was part of the backup team supporting the Chelsea side that won the Premier League and League Cup in 2015.

 Carneiro and chief physiotherapist Jon Fearn were the subject of criticism from Mourinho after the first game of the 2015–16 season: Chelsea were playing Swansea City at Stamford Bridge.
 According to Mourinho, she and Fearn rushed onto the pitch to attend to Eden Hazard when he felt the injury was not of a serious nature.
-He was further annoyed because this meant that Chelsea, having already had a player sent-off during the match, were temporarily left with nine outfield players.
+He was further annoyed because this meant that Chelsea, having already had a player sent off during the match, were temporarily left with eight outfield players.
 Under the Laws of the Game, medical staff are not allowed onto the field without the referee's permission, but have a duty to tend to an injured player when summoned.
 Carneiro and Fearn were twice summoned onto the field by referee Michael Oliver.
 Carneiro's view that she was simply doing her job has been fully supported by FIFA and its medical chairman Michel D’Hooghe.
 Both Fearn and Carneiro were absent for Chelsea's following game, away to Manchester City on 16 August.